 We offer a refurbishment service as well as an upgrade service.
 You can order pairs that start out as one of our original vintage pairs, or you can send us your own pair for refurbishment or upgrading.

 Level 1 comprises fully restoring the twenty woofers and two tweeters, giving the walnut frames a light sanding and a new coat of linseed oil, rebuilding the supplies, including replacing the selenium diodes with silicon diodes and upgrading the transformer damping network, repairing any broken or faulty but repairable parts, tightening the walnut frame corner joinery, etc..
-The speakers will perform somewhat better than new, but appear completely stock. $2950/pair.
+The speakers will perform somewhat better than new, but appear completely stock. $6990/pair.

 The Level 2 refurbishment is really an upgrade to the original.
-It adds the following improvements to the Level 1 refurbishment: completely dismantling the speakers right down to the sticks, and then rebuilding them to better than original condition, repairing of scratches and gouges, substituting better joinery and finishing with 7 coats of hand rubbed Tung oil/poly, new wiring and terminals in the speaker panels, new epoxy/fiberglass terminal blocks to replace the leaky Bakelite originals, coating of the woofer electrodes to reduce the chance of arcing when run with oversized amplifiers, cutting of windows in the front perforated metal grills and welding of wire mesh ahead of the tweeters to eliminate interference effects, addition of acoustically transparent membranes to prevent the incursion of particulates, replacement of the grill cloth with off-white linen or the color of your choice, replacement of the supply binding posts with WBT nextGen, replacement of the power inlets with IDC C14 inlets that work with standard IDC power cords, refinishing of the supply enclosures with a durable post-catalyzed lacquer, revision of the ground connections to the rear grill, refinish the rear grill, and more. $5850/pair.
+It adds the following improvements to the Level 1 refurbishment: completely dismantling the speakers right down to the sticks, and then rebuilding them to better than original condition, repairing of scratches and gouges, substituting better joinery and finishing with multiple coats of Rubio Monocoat Oil Plus finish, new wiring and terminals in the speaker panels, new epoxy/fiberglass terminal blocks to replace the leaky Bakelite originals, coating of the woofer electrodes to reduce the chance of arcing when run with oversized amplifiers, cutting of windows in the front perforated metal grills and welding of wire mesh ahead of the tweeters to eliminate interference effects, addition of acoustically transparent membranes to prevent the incursion of particulates, replacement of the grill cloth with off-white linen or the color of your choice, replacement of the supply binding posts with WBT nextGen, replacement of the power inlets with IDC C14 inlets that work with standard IDC power cords, refinishing of the supply enclosures with a durable post-catalyzed lacquer, revision of the ground connections to the rear grill, refinish the rear grill, and more. $10,170/pair.

 If any parts require replacement, and replacements are available. there will be an extra charge, but only if you approve the additional repairs.
 The speakers will thereafter not age appreciably for decades.
 JansZen-restored KLH Nines carry a full, transferable, two-year warranty.